Home > Developing Well > Children and young peoples health > Childhood obesity

 Year 6

-Changes in children's body mass index between 2006/07 and 2022/23
+Changes in children's body mass index between 2006/07 and 2024/25

-Year-to-year variation around the prevalence figures do exist and changes from one year to the next are not always indicative of the long term trend.
+Year-to-year variation around the prevalence figures do exist and changes from one year to the next are not always indicative of the long-term trend.

-Figure 4: Trend in excess weight prevalence for Reception and Year 6 showing a cohort comparison, 2006/07 to 2022/23: Blackpool compared to England (percentage with excess weight)
+Figure 4: trend in excess weight prevalence for reception and year 6 showing a cohort comparison, 2006/07 to 2024/25, Blackpool compared to EnglandExcess_weight_prevalence_trend_200607_to_202425Source: OHID, Fingertips, Obesity Profile

-Figure 5 shows the overall trend over time in the prevalence of obese children by year of measurement and school year (Reception and Year 6).
-There is clearly an upward trend in levels of obesity in Year 6 children in Blackpool where the proportion of pupils who are obese has increased from 15.9% in 2006/07 to 26.9% in 2022/23 although there has been a fall over the last two years.
-This trend in obesity at a national level had almost levelled out by 2019/20 before increaseing during the pandemic.
-The fall in obesity in Blackpool in 2022/23 shows rates are now back to pre-pandemic levels for Reception and Year 6 children and for Year 6, the gap between Blackpool and England has narrowed slightly.
-For Reception age children, the gap between Blackpool and England has increased slightly in 2022/23.
-The national trend in obesity at Reception age had remained relatively stable over the period of the programme and the sharp rise seen locally and nationally in 2020/21 has now fallen back in line with previous trends.
+Figure 5 shows the overall trend over time in the prevalence of obese children by year of measurement and school year (reception and year 6).
+There is clearly an upward trend in levels of obesity in year 6 children in Blackpool where the proportion of pupils who are obese has increased from 16.1% in 2006/07 to 28.3% in 2024/25.
+This trend in obesity at a national level had almost levelled out by 2019/20 before increasing during the pandemic.
+Although there had been a fall over the period 2021/22 to 2023/24, it has increased between 2023/24 and 2024/25.
+The gap between Blackpool and England has narrowed slightly for reception, but for year 6 it has widened in 2024/25.

-Figure 5: Trend in obesity prevalence for Reception and Year 6 showing a cohort comparison, 2006/07 to 2022/23: Blackpool compared to England (percentage obese)
+Figure 5: trend in obesity prevalence for reception and year 6 showing a cohort comparison, 2006/07 to 2024/25: Blackpool compared to EnglandObesity_prevalence_trend_200607_to_202425Source: OHID, Fingertips, Obesity Profile

 Local variations in children's excess weight

-Figure 6: Proportion overweight and obese (excess weight) by ward in Blackpool: 2019/20-2021/22 (3 years combined data)
+Figure 6: proportion overweight and obese (excess weight) by ward in Blackpool: 2022/23-2024/25 (three-years combined data)Ward_overweight_obese_202223_to_202425Source: NCMP data - local authority analysis

-Figure 7:Proportion with Excess weight in Reception and Year 6 children in Blackpool by ward, 2019/20-2021/22
+Figure 7:proportion with excess weight in reception and year 6 children in Blackpool by ward, 2022/23 to 2024/25Reception_excess_obese_ward_mapYear_6_excess_obese_ward_map

-Perception of own body-image
+Perception of own body image

-Data from the Health Related Behaviour Survey 2022 showed 27% of boys and 47% of girls in Year 6 in Blackpool primary schools reported that they worried ‘quite a lot’ or ‘a lot’ about the way they looked.
+Data from the Health Related Behaviour Survey 2024 showed 25% of boys and 43% of girls in year 6 in Blackpool primary schools reported that they worried ‘quite a lot’ or ‘a lot’ about the way they looked.

 Some studies have found that weight and BMI are correlated with body dissatisfaction, with young people who are overweight or obese reporting greater depressive symptoms and lower self esteem than their peers.4